We create sustainable food systems.

 We refer to the following diagram for as many of our processes as possible.

 Zero Waste Pyramid

 We recycle for you

 Just send it back in the bin.

 We are actively working towards a goal of zero waste.
-As we move in this direction we want to ensure we take back all packaging that we send to our customers and have it correctly recycled through our packaging takeback program.
+As we move in this direction we want to ensure we take back all packaging that we send to our customers and have it correctly recycled through our packaging takeback program and our pink bag takeback program.
 This closes the loop for many single use products and ensures they can be recycled into other useful items.
-This includes our produce bags and any other soft plastics that arrive in your bin.

 Let’s change the world together